Skip to content

 In a judicial review, the court cannot substitute its own opinion for that of the person who made the decision but it may decide that the council officer has:

-Should you wish to seek a judicial review you should contact a solicitor to help you with your case.
+If you wish a judicial review, please contact a solicitor to help you with your case.

 You can also ask Shelter for help with this too.
 Shelterline is available by phoning 0808 800 4444.
 Lines are open seven days a week from 8am to midnight.